LNIFMRI-Lab/CIMeC-MRILab-Wiki/docs/source/index.rst

 ===========================

 .. warning::
-  This Wiki is provided by MR Lab Staff, is about MR Lab specific rules, equipment, practices, etc...
+  This Wiki is provided by MRI Lab Staff, is about MRI Lab specific rules, equipment, practices, etc...
 For general CIMeC infos, see `CIMeC General Wiki <https://wiki.cimec.unitn.it/tiki-index.php?page=Home>`_.

 .. toctree::